-3 Requirements to Lose Weight
+3 Variables to Lose Weight

-Why does it seem like it is easier for one person to lose weight over another?
+Why does it seem like it is easier for one person to lose weight than another?
 Why can two people eat the exact same thing and one person loses weight while the other person gains weight?
-Why can we eat more calories one week and lose weight and then eat few calories the next week and gain weight?
+Why can we eat more calories one week and lose weight and then eat fewer calories the next week and gain weight?
 Why can we exercise like crazy one week and gain weight and then not exercise the next week and lose weight?

-The answers to all of these questions come down to 3 basic things or our energy requirements: Basal Metabolic Rate (our metabolism), Thermic Effect of Food (what we eat), and Thermic Effect of Physical Activity (how much we move).
+The answers to all of these questions come down to 3 basic variables, or our energy requirements: Basal Metabolic Rate (our metabolism), Thermic Effect of Food (what we eat), and Thermic Effect of Physical Activity (how much we move).

 1. Basal Metabolic Rate

 Basal Metabolic Rate (BMR) is the rate at which our bodies expend energy to maintain basic survival.
 This is what we usually mean when we are referring to our metabolism.
 Basically, BMR is the number of calories we need just to sit idle and maintain basic body functions.
 BMR is calculated in the morning when a person is awake but is lying still after a restful sleep and overnight fast.
 BMR represents as much as 75% of our total energy requirements.

 BMR will vary by individual based on several different factors.
 In general: